Summer School: Global Health and Medical Studies

 Learning outcomes:

-Teaching method: Lecture and MRI scanning sessions
+Teaching method: Lecture and MRI scanning lab sessions

-Assessment: Take home exam (30%), lab report (30%), presentation (30%), Participation and engagement (10%)
+Assessment: Take home exam (30%), lab report (30%), presentation (30%), participation and engagement (10%)

 Contact hours: 36 hours